 Laboratory investigations:

 Standard microbiological procedures were followed when conducting laboratory examinations 16.
-Trained nurses took blood samples under aseptic settings that were used for laboratory tests on complete blood counts, C-reactive proteins, and blood cultures.
-Blood was inoculated into a BacT/Alert PF plus culture bottle (BIOMERIEUX, France, LOT 4053532) with at least 1 ml (usually 5 ml in adult patients) and allowed to incubate until the BacT/Alert instrument (BACTEC 9050, Becton Dickinson) flags it as positive or negative for culture.All positive samples were sub-cultured on blood agar, MacConkey agar, and choclate agar, and they were all incubated at 37 °C for 24-48 hours.
+Trained nurses took blood samples under aseptic conditionsthat were used for laboratory tests on complete blood counts, C-reactive proteins, and blood cultures.
+Blood was inoculated into a BacT/Alert PF plus culture bottle (BIOMERIEUX, France, LOT 4053532) with at least 1 ml (usually 5 ml in adult patients) and allowed to incubate until the BacT/Alert instrument (BACTEC 9050, Becton Dickinson) flagedit as positive or negative for culture.All positive samples were sub-cultured on blood agar, MacConkey agar, and choclate agar, and they were all incubated at 37 °C for 24-48 hours.
 To distinguish between gram-positive and gram-negative bacteria, gram-staining was used.
-To suspend the bacterium in 3.0 ml of sterile saline test tube, enough pure culture colonies were employed.
+To suspend the bacterium in 3.0 ml of sterile saline in a test tube, enough pure culture colonies were employed.
 According to the instructions in the product information manuals (BIOMERIEUX), pure bacterial suspension was added to the bacterial specific identification and sensitivity testing kit device and analyzed by the VITEK II system for bacterial bio-typing and antibiotic susceptibility (results of patterns will be published in a separate article).
-Gramnegative bacteria were identified using a VITEK ® GN ID identification card (lot 2410933203), while grampositive bacteria were identified using a VITEK ® GP ID identification card (lot 2420938203).
+Gram-negative bacteria were identified using a VITEK ® GN ID identification card (lot 2410933203), while gram-positive bacteria were identified using a VITEK ® GP ID identification card (lot 2420938203).
 All treatments were carried out for standard therapeutic and diagnostic purposes.

 Statistical analysis:Data were analyzed using EPI-Info version 6.0 (CDC, USA).
 Categorical variables were shown in frequencies.
 Associations between independent and dependent variables were tested using Pearson's chi-square with the odds ratio (OR) and 95% confidence interval (CI) reported.
 Fisher's exact test was used where appropriate.
 A p value < 0.05 was considered significant.